 6 Hunts Neck Road, Poquoson, VA, United States

-History of Poquoson Lodge #49
+History of Lodge No. 49

-The Lodge was to be known as Poquoson Lodge No. 49, A.F. & A.M., and was presented with a charter at a meeting held on April 4, 1933, thereby making Poquoson Lodge a regular Masonic Lodge.
+The Lodge was to be known as Poquoson Lodge No. 49, A.F. & A.M. and was presented with a charter at a meeting held on April 4, 1933, thereby making Poquoson Lodge a regular Masonic Lodge.
 Meeting were held in the Odd Fellows Hall until the stated communication of April 11, 1939.
 The next called communication of the Poquoson Lodge was held on April 18, 1939 in the Juniors' and Redmens' Hall, at Messick, Virginia, home to Poquoson Lodge No. 49 A.F. & A.M. until 1976.

-Since our first meeting in July 1932, Poquoson Lodge has grown with Freemasonry, and Freemasonry has grown with Poquoson Lodge.
+Since our first meeting in July 1932, Poquoson Lodge has grown with Freemasonry and Freemasonry has grown with Poquoson Lodge.
 This is evident in the fellowship shared between Poquoson Lodge No. 49 and Army and Navy Lodge No. 306.
-Beginning in 1977 through 1987 we opened our Masonic Temple to them.
+Beginning in 1977 through 1987, we opened our Masonic Temple to them.